-For the 2021/22 year our immediate plans are to manage catch up programmes for those children whose academic progress may have suffered during lockdown while keeping an eye on our main target areas of reading and writing.
+For the 2022/23 year our immediate plans are to manage catch up programmes for those children whose academic progress and / or independence may have suffered during lockdown while keeping an eye on our main target areas of reading and writing.
+Children's mental health is also a high priority.
 The aim is to fulfil the requirements of the Covid catch up recovery package as directed by the DfE.